gvwilson/tidynomicon/_en/beginnings.md

 Like Python,
 R does not display a value after an assignment statement.

-Now that we can create vectors in R, we can explain that errant `[1]` in our previous examples.
+Now that we can create vector in R, we can explain that errant `[1]` in our previous examples.
 To begin with,
 let's have a look at the lengths of various things in Python: